SolanaFish/SolanaPage/README.md

     - system uptime
 - Reddit wallpapers module
     - random wallpapers form subreddits
-    - customize waht subreddits to use
+    - customize what subreddits to use
     - go to reddit post of current wallpaper

 ## Requirements